 - Rob Watkins, Carew Academy

-By working with other organisations in the STEM engagement community, we can help to bring wider benefits to more diverse audiences.
+Through working with other organisations in the STEM engagement community, we are stronger together and can help to bring wider benefits to more and more diverse audiences.

 Science Capital in Practice Programme